youngseo1108/Portfolio_Data_Engineering/README.md

 │   └───data/           # Toy data for simulation └───screenshots/        # DAG UI and result snapshots
 ```
-Note: Depending on the xxx, visualisation part will be added.
+Note: Visualisation components will be added as the project evolves.

 ---